griffithlab/pVACtools/docs/install.rst

 ``pip`` will fetch and install pVAC-Seq and its dependencies for you.
 After installing, you can run ``pvacseq`` directly from the Terminal/Command Prompt.

-If you have an an old version of pVAC-Seq installed you might want to consider upgrading to the latest version:
+If you have an old version of pVAC-Seq installed you might want to consider upgrading to the latest version:

 .. code-block:: none